Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Design of Learner and Reasoner

-Empirically, converting all tentative samples into negative tentative samples is a decent design choice.
-As these samples are not guaranteed to be positive or negative, they should be cleared periodically to prevent keeping the ``wrong guess'' in a specific tentative category forever.
-After such conversion, only positive and negative samples exist from the learner's view.
-It is natural to leverage off-the-shelf machine learning tools on binary classification, e.g., the toolchain in Section \ref{mltool}.
+Empirically, converting all tentative samples into negative tentative samples is an appropriate design choice.
+As these samples are not guaranteed positive or negative, periodic clearing is necessary to avoid keeping the ``wrong guess'' in a specific tentative category forever.
+Following this conversion, only positive and negative samples remain visible to the learner, enabling natural adaptation with off-the-shelf machine learning tools for binary classification like DT and SVM.